 Luckily, altering your workflow model is easy if you go about it carefully and consciously.
-To ease telehealth tech into your workflow, start by asking questions like these.
-When you find answers that work for your practice, it will make transitioning to telemedicine easier for staff and patients alike.
+To ease telehealth tech into your workflow, diagram by asking questions like these.
+When you find answers that work for your practice, it will make transitioning to the telemedicine workflow process easier to diagram for staff and patients alike.

 What information do you need to gather from the patient to start each visit?

 This is the virtual equivalent of picking up a patient's chart before you go into the exam room.
 Before conducting a telemedicine visit, make sure you have the patient's health record on hand, and make note of any specific questions or comments they made when scheduling the appointment.
 If you need to collect any health information from the patient or connect to remote monitoring equipment, do that before the visit, too.
 Also give yourself a decent set-up time window before a meeting, so you can confirm both you and the patient have a working camera and microphones.
 Visits will run more smoothly if you are ready to get straight to work when the patient signs on.